stacks-network/docs/src/pages/understand-stacks/technical-specs.md

 - For sponsored authorization, first a user signs with the originating account and then a sponsor signs with the paying account.
 - Transaction encoding is described [here](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-005-blocks-and-transactions.md#transaction-encoding) and [here](/understand-stacks/transactions#encoding)
 - Transaction signing and verification are described [here](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-005-blocks-and-transactions.md#transaction-signing-and-verifying) and [here](/understand-stacks/transactions#signature-and-verification)
+- All transactions impacting account balance are atomic — a transfer operation could not increment one account’s balance without decrementing another’s.
+However, transactions that perform multiple account actions (e.g., transferring from multiple accounts) may partially complete.
 - Further reading: [Transactions](/understand-stacks/transactions)